Bay laurel reminds one of the Mediterranean Coast with its very fragrant foliage.

 - The more bay laurel is pruned, the more vigorous it gets.

-It is also possible to prune your bay laurel into a shape, like a sphere, a cone, or other shapes.
-For that, prune spring and fall vegetation.
+It is also possible to prune your bay laurel into a shape, like a sphere, a cone, or other topiary shapes.
+For that, prune off spring and fall growth.

 Caring for bay laurel